Black '47 (film): Casting

 Auditions for background extras were held on 23 November 2016 in Temple Bar Dublin.
 However, on 11 January 2017, casting for background extras renewed.

 In preparation for the role, Frecheville, an Australian actor, had to learn Irish.
 In an interview, he discussed the challenges of playing Irish, stating "It's hard to say where the challenge was because it was all challenging.
 It was all very cold.
 I'm not so good at learning languages so to pick up a language that not a great number of people speak was pretty tough, but apparently, I passed a few tests but I still have to see what the public thinks."
 Keoghan also prepared for his role, revealing he had limited his eating of solid foods and survived on glucose drinks to lose weight for the role.

 Filming

 Filming took place between 28 November and 22 December 2016 and from 6 to 28 January 2017 in Connemara and counties Wicklow and Kildare.
+The "expansive" driveway which leads up to Harristown House in County Kildare, as well as the private estate bridge, appeared in the film.